BananaHolograma/turnity/README.md

 		## Write your logic here, it can be anything you need to sort the turn queue
 		socket_a.actor.agility > socket_b.actor.agility
 ##...
 ```

 **You can configure:**
 - The number of turns this new "battle" will endure, once the last turn is consumed the `finished signal` is emitted
 - The turn duration in seconds, an automatic timer is managed by you to end the turn when the counter reaches zero.
-- The next turn can be automatic or not, it means that if for example the turn duration reachs zero it will pass to the next TurnitySocket
+- The next turn can be automatic or not, it means that if for example the turn duration reachs zero it will pass to the next `TurnitySocket`
-- The sort callback applied to define the order of the turn queue, apply your own ordering logic.
+- The sort callback applied to define the order of the turn queue, apply your own ordering logic that your game needs.

 ## Use signals in your favor
 Create your unique turn system workflow connecting to the appended `TurnitySocket` signals and reacting using the logic that your video game needs.
 This plugin only offers a very simple input to manage a set of turns, the rest is up to you.